Torticollis is a condition in which the neck muscles cause the head to turn or rotate to the side.

 Torticollis may be:

-- Acquired -- develops as a result of damage to the nervous system, upper spine, or muscles
+- Due to problems in the nervous system, upper spine, or muscles

 - Head tremor